HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Abstract

 \section{Abstract}

-Visual navigation, a foundational aspect of Embodied AI (E-AI), has been significantly studied in the past few years.
-While many 3D simulators have been introduced to support visual navigation tasks, scarcely works have been directed towards combining human dynamics, creating the gap between simulation and real-world applications.
-Furthermore, current 3D simulators incorporating human dynamics have several limitations, particularly in terms of computational efficiency, which is a promise of E-AI simulators.
-To overcome these shortcomings, we introduce HabiCrowd, the first standard benchmark for crowd-aware visual navigation that integrates a crowd dynamics model with diverse human settings into photorealistic environments.
-Empirical evaluations demonstrate that our proposed human dynamics model achieves state-of-the-art performance in collision avoidance, while exhibiting superior computational efficiency compared to its counterparts.
+Visual navigation, a foundational aspect of Embodied AI (E-AI) and robotics has been extensively studied in the past few years.
+While many 3D simulators have been introduced for the visual navigation tasks, scarcely works have combined human dynamics, creating the gap between simulation and real-world applications.
+Furthermore, current 3D simulators incorporating human dynamics have several limitations, particularly in terms of computational efficiency, which is a promise of modern simulators.
+To overcome these issues, we introduce HabiCrowd, the new standard benchmark for crowd-aware visual navigation that includes a crowd dynamics model with diverse human settings into photorealistic environments.
+Empirical evaluations demonstrate that our proposed human dynamics model achieves state-of-the-art performance in collision avoidance while exhibiting superior computational efficiency compared to its counterparts.
 We leverage HabiCrowd to conduct several comprehensive studies on crowd-aware visual navigation tasks and human-robot interactions.
-The source code and data can be found at \url{https://habicrowd.github.io/}.
+The source code and data can be found at \href{https://habicrowd.github.io/}{https://habicrowd.github.io/}.